Backgrounds | May 28, 2021

 The marketing team of the Dortmunder U wins the German Brand Award for its work on the Pink Floyd Exhibition.

 Backgrounds | 10.08.2021 |

 We often came to the point where the contact persons had to pass on feedback that was representative of the opinions and suggestions of various employees in the company.
-On both sides, this created a hurdle through which wishes and ideas could be insufficiently formulated and passed on.
-In the worst case, it would be almost impossible to avoid rounds of corrections or additional work on the part of both contracting parties.
+In this way, hurdles arose on both sides, through which wishes and ideas could be insufficiently formulated and passed on.
+In the worst case, rounds of corrections or additional work on the part of both contracting parties could hardly be avoided.
 These were reflected in the project budget and were lacking in other important positions in the further course of the project.

-Our solution: A comprehensive analysis of the requirements for a corporate design (What does the new design have to be able to do?) in combination with the input of a design commission leads to an individual and functioning result that gives the company the potential to achieve its individual goals.
+Our solution: A comprehensive analysis of the requirements for a corporate design (What must the new design be able to do?) in combination with the input of a design commission leads to an individual and functioning result that gives the company the potential to achieve its individual goals.

 Since the beginning of 2019, we have tried to optimize the communication processes with our customers in a consistent manner.
 This required transparent communication of predefined steps with predefined people or departments in the company.
 We introduced the model “The Design Commission” by Rayan Abdullah & Steffen Jänicke, for this purpose.
-A design commission is created directly at the start of a project and is given various tasks.
+A design commission is developed directly at the start of a project and supervised with various tasks.
 The participants consist of 3 different stakeholders: The planners, the decision makers and the users of a CD.

 Furthermore, external impulse providers such as consultants, insiders or customers can become part of the commission.

 The design commission can be flexibly involved before the project starts in strategic workshops, joint discussions or in the design phase.
 Important impulses from the relevant areas can thus be collected and processed.